 This information gives the recruiter the information they need to determine which profile best matches the job position for which they are hiring.

 The first page of your score report shows your raw score and percentile ranking.

 - Raw Score: Number of questions you answered correctly.

 - Percentile Score: Comparison of your score to other test-takers.
 If you score in the 60th percentile, you scored 60% better than others.

 The CCAT passing score depends on the position to which you apply.
 The CCAT average score is 24 correct questions out of 50, and less than 10% of people answer more than 35 questions correctly.
 Answering 42 questions correctly will put you on the top scale for ANY job the CCAT tests.

-For higher paying jobs such as software engineering, banking, and management, one should strive to answer correctly 30 out of 50 to be considered a top candidate.
-However, other jobs may require an average or even slightly below-average scores.
+For higher paying jobs such as software engineering, banking, and management, one should strive to correctly answer 30 questions to be considered a top candidate.

-CCAT scores are tabulated immediately, and your prospective employer will receive a detailed report within moments of your completing the test.
+CCAT scores are calculated immediately and your prospective employer will receive a detailed report within moments of you completing the test.